revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 <details><summary> <b>Explanation</b> </summary>

-> In the above program we used `+` operator for combining two or more strings into a single string.
+> In the above program, we use `+` operator for combining two or more strings into a single string.

 </details>
 </details>

 ---

-4.What will be the output of the following code?
+4.What is the output of the following code?

 ```python
 s1="IndiaTraining people"